Mike Vallely: Music

-Vallely joined a band called Resistance in 1985, although he only played one live show with the group, in which the bands 7 Seconds and Aggression also played.
+Vallely joined a band called Resistance in 1985, although he only played one live show with the group, in which the bands 7 Seconds and Agression also played.
 Vallely was asked to leave the band for spending too much time on skateboarding.

 Vallely was the lead singer for Mike V & The Rats, and the band's song "The Days" appeared in the video game Tony Hawk's Underground (THUG).
-Their song "Never Give Up" appeared in THUG's successor, Tony Hawk's Underground 2.
+Their song "Never Give Up" appeared in THUG's successor, Tony Hawk's Underground 2, while another of their songs, "Vendetta", was featured in the following game, Tony Hawk's American Wasteland.

 In 2003, Greg Ginn invited Vallely to sing for Black Flag at their 2003 reunion shows in Los Angeles, where he performed the entire My War album.

 In 2013, Vallely formed a band called Good for You with Greg Ginn.
 Their debut album was released on SST Records in February 2013.

 In November 2013 during a Black Flag show in Australia, singer Ron Reyes was fired mid-show by the band with Vallely doing the duties of informing him and replacing him on vocals for the remainder of the show.
 Reyes said that his microphone was taken and he was told to get off the stage by Vallely: "'You're done, party's over get off it's over...'
 He said something else to me but it was a lie so I won't repeat it here.
 So with a sense of great relief that it was finally over I left the stage and walked to the hotel room.
 They finished the set with Mike V on vocals."

 In January 2014, founding member Greg Ginn announced Vallely would be the new lead singer of Black Flag.
 In July 2015, Vallely put together the 'Switchblades & Urethane' music festival taking place at Alex's Bar in Long Beach, California.